cetdac-org/cetdac-help-center/docs/en/reference/eth/README.md

 ### bitapp.eth.getRawInstance
 - In order to bring a better calling experience to users and a more unified interface output, bitapp reencapsulates the web3 method of ETH.
 But we can also expose web3's native objects directly to advanced users.
 Once the developer gets the native object, they can use the native web3 method.
 Bitapp uses version 0.20.7 of web3.
-- Type：method
+- type：method
-- Parameter: none
+- parameter: none
-- Return: Promise
+- return: Promise
   - **success**
     - Native object of web3
   - **fail** | Cause of failure